 Send it in writing.

 Phone calls and e-mails are obvious ways to share your news.
 But many families turn to the written word in announcing their decision to adopt.
-[See “Dear Friends and Family,” to read a full sample letter.]
+[Click here to see sample adoption announcement letters you can adapt.]

 Tracy Brooke and her husband, Rob, sent a letter as soon as they were on a list to be matched with a birth mother.
 Though they didn’t expect any negative reactions, the letter allowed them to dispel lingering stereotypes and out-of-date information about domestic adoption.